IkuzakIkuzok/TAFitting/README.md

 ### Parameters estimation

 TAFitting provides a parameter estimation tool for any fitting model.
-It uses the Levenberg-Marquardt algorithm to minimize the sum of squared residuals.
+It uses the Levenberg&ndash;Marquardt algorithm to minimize the sum of squared residuals.
 You can access the tool from `Fit` in the menu.

 Degree-of-freedom adjusted coefficients of determination R<sup>2</sup> are shown in the parameter table.